 The aim was to provide multiple multimedia enabled spaces that are flexible enough to change the purpose of any room with minimal notice and to have a state of the art cinema for the community to enjoy the latest movies and audio with the best clarity possible within the budget.

 After an enjoyable, lengthy discussion, the design schematics were provided to the main contractor Ashleigh Building on approval of the Hub committee.
 Ashleigh Building are a main contractor, established in 2001 based in Prestwick and Dumfries.

-We were contracted by Ochiltree Community Hub to work with Ashleigh Building to design and install the infrastructure for a multi zone media enabled building including cinema space.
+Next, Ochiltree Community Hub contracted us to work with Ashleigh Building to design and install the infrastructure for a multi zone media enabled building including cinema space.
 On completion of this stage we were to install the final products, configure for operation and provide continuing support for the facility and its patrons.

 No project comes without its challenges.
 The main hall was a high ceiling gymnasium type hall.
 As a result of the size of these halls, they are notorious for sound reflection and echo.
 Plus, as this was to be a multipurpose hall, we had to ensure the security of the equipment.
 The hall would be divided into two working spaces so effectively, it would be three rooms in all, with the partition wall being one third of the way down the hall.

 The challenge that then arose here, was the throw distance for the projector.
 There is a projection distance limit where the requirements for a projector will result in a significant increase in cost.
 This was the distance from the screen and the amount of light needed to give a satisfactory image brightness in the room.
 With some further discussion it was decided to switch the main cinema area round and have the room partitioned with the cinema space in the smaller room.
 Should capacity be increased the partition doors would be opened.